lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ### Binning assemblies from non-metagenomic data is feasible with extragenous binning signals
 Provided with thoroughly filtered metagenome assemblies, the binning process becomes feasible even if the assembly lacks a metagenomic study design.
-Typically, binning would depend highly on the depth of contigs in one sequencing library and on k-mer profiles of  contigs.
+Typically, binning would depend highly on the depth of scaffolds in one sequencing library and on k-mer profiles of  scaffolds.
-Here, we employed a manual method adding extragenous binning signals from the one metagenomic study done on this genus, the seminal paper on the _N. azollae_ genome, and contig taxonomy determined by CAT.
+Here, we employed a manual method adding extragenous binning signals from the one metagenomic study done on this genus, the seminal paper on the _N. azollae_ genome, and scaffold taxonomy determined by CAT.
 No automated binning algorith can implement these binningsignals while also accounting for the nuances required in interpreting them, hence automated binning algorithms will likely produce false MAGs.
-Using Anvi'o, it is possible to visualise aforementioned extragenous binning signals and bin contigs manually whilst accounting for the nature of different binning signals appropriately.
+Using Anvi'o, it is possible to visualise aforementioned extragenous binning signals and bin scaffolds manually whilst accounting for the nature of different binning signals appropriately.
 Within Anvi'o, all metadata was plotted for every biological sample as in Fig. 6.
-Next, contigs were binned manually, guided at first by autmated binning methods, but primarily by contig depth in the native sequencing libraries for that particular biological sample.
+Next, scaffolds were binned manually, guided at first by autmated binning methods, but primarily by scaffold depth in the native sequencing libraries for that particular biological sample.
 Contig depth was often the most clear binning signal in these samples (Fig. 6).
 Abundance in _A. filiculoides_ 'wild' sequencing was used carefully when applicable, and checked with anvi'o clustering based only on k-mer profiles.
 Using metagenomic sequencing data from another species in the genus relies on the assumption that a bacterium might be shared among these species and risks not binning genome rearangements that have occured.
 This extragenous binning signal was not informative for most MAGs from non-_A. filiculoides_ species but it was for some for some MAGs, for example in _A. mexicana_ (Supp fig. X) and _A. spnov.
 (Supp fig. X).
-Finally, contig taxonomy was considered as an indication to support specific groupings of contigs.
+Finally, scaffold taxonomy was considered as an indication to support specific groupings of scaffolds.
 Contig taxonomy often showed discrete patterns matching the input dendrogram and binning when other binning signals were already distinctive, thereby further solidifying CAT taxonomy as a valuable binning signal.

-Manual binning with extragenous binning signals and contig taxonomy provided high quality bins for alle metagenome assemblies.
+Manual binning with extragenous binning signals and scaffold taxonomy provided high quality bins for alle metagenome assemblies.
 [Can I visualise this somehow...]
 For exmple in _A. microphylla_ where are MAGS are poorly distributed on the main dendrogram and hard to distinghuish (Fig 6).
 Still, manual binning of _A. microphylla_ yielded ninteen MAGs of which eleven can be considered high quality and four medium quality, all with appropriate genome sizes.
-(Table), Note that the clustering dendrogram was based on sequencing depth in all samples and contig kmer profile, but not contig taxonomy.
+(Table), Note that the clustering dendrogram was based on sequencing depth in all samples and scaffold kmer profile, but not scaffold taxonomy.
 Similar results were obtained for all other plant samples and using the same methodology (supplemental figures X-X).
 ```
 Ideally, I can also upload these somewhere so people can visualise them theirselves.